angordeyev/bugbuns/docs/power-user/refind.md

     sudo efibootmgr -v

-Add rEFInd to EFI's list of available bootloaders
+Add rEFInd to EFI's list of available bootloaders **if the default path is not used**

     sudo efibootmgr -d ${DISK} -c -l  \\EFI\\refind\\refind_x64.efi -L rEFInd